MaikNog/YT-Download-bash-script/README.md

 A bash script for Macintosh with parameters for learning bash scripting

 # Preparation and Setup
+0. Install your downloader tool of choice.
+For learning I use: youtube-dl

 1. Extend your bash_profile with a shortcut to use the scriptfile anywhere in the file system

     Bash profile location: ~/.bash_profile